Anhtran0208/Anhtran0208/README.md

 # Hi, I'm Anh 👋
 ---
 ## :woman_technologist: About Me
-I am a CS junior student at [**Mount Holyoke College**][mhc].
+I am a CS senior student at [**Mount Holyoke College**][mhc].
 I began learning the very first line of code during the first winter break in 2022 by self-studying an online course from Udemy.
 After five months, I successfully landed two SWE internships in my freshman year.
 Although they are unpaid, I learned a lot, and they helped me know what I will be doing and what I want to do with my CS degree.

 ## :office: Work experience
 ### :school: On-campus jobs